HowDoIGitHelp/CMSC23MDNotes/mdNotes/extra_stuff/haskell_introduction.md

-# Haskell Cheat Sheet
+# Haskell Introduction

 ## Setting up Haskell

 To start writing Haskell code, install Haskell through stack.
 Stack is found in the folder called "Haskell/Stack" inside the provided course pack.
 Copy the Stack folder and place it in your computer.
 To be able to use stack anywhere, add your copy of the stack folder in the PATH variable of your computer.

-Once stack has been set-up using the steps above, you can run the GHC repl using the command
+Once stack has been set up using the steps above, you can run the GHC repl using the command

 ```
 > stack ghci